How the Bible and Evolution Conflict

 - The Bible not only fits the evidence of scientific investigation, it provides an answer for why the world was created.
 Evolution does neither.

+Be sure to see the other articles on our site in the Creation or Evolution section.
 Here is a helpful article about whether Adam and Eve were literal people: Keller on Adam.